Congratulations on Your Admission!

 After Receiving an Offer of Admission

-Secure your offer of admission by logging in to myUCF and submitting your Enrollment Deposit Questionnaire and nonrefundable $200 enrollment deposit online.
+Confirm your offer of admission by logging in to your Future Knight Portal.
+First-Time-In-College (freshmen) students are required to submit a nonrefundable $200 enrollment deposit by May 1.
 You cannot register for Orientation until this deposit has been paid.
-The enrollment deposit and questionnaire can be submitted online through the following navigation on myUCF: Student Self Service > Undergraduate Admissions > Application Status.
+The enrollment deposit can be submitted online by credit or debit card.
+Visit our FAQ to learn how to request a waiver of the enrollment deposit on the basis of a financial hardship.

 Check your admission letter for the accuracy of your name, entrance term, address and major.
-Address, telephone and email changes can be made online at myUCF.
+Address, telephone and email changes can be made on your Future Knight Portal.
 All other changes must be submitted in writing to the Office of Undergraduate Admissions.

 We encourage students to register for the earliest Orientation session possible.
 The earlier you respond, the better your opportunity for your first-choice session.
 For more information about our mandatory Orientation, visit orientation.ucf.edu.